wobsoriano/vue-clerk/docs/guides/nuxt.md

 CLERK_SECRET_KEY=
 ```

-## 3. Install the h3-clerk middleware
+## 3. Add server middleware to your Nuxt app

-Adding this will inject a `auth` object to the context of your h3 server.
-You can then use that to protected your API routes!
+`withClerkMiddleware` grants you access to user authentication state throughout your application, on any route or page.
+It also allows you to protect specific routes from unauthenticated users.

 ```js
 // server/middleware/clerk.ts